Setting up Shopify Multi Carrier Shipping Label App

-How to handle International shipping with the Shopify Multi Carrier Shipping Label app?
+International shipping with the Shopify Multi Carrier Shipping Label app

 With the app, you can easily handle International shipping.
 The app helps you generate a Commercial invoice for your orders and also allows you to set the customs duties payer as “Sender” or “Recipient”.
 Now, let’s understand the process of generating a Commercial invoice for FedEx.